Aayush2407/CS-Assignment/README.md

 ### *3.Write a C program to input week number and print week day.*
 ### *4.Write a C program to input month number and print number of days in that month.*
 ### *5.Write a C program to count total number of notes in given amount.*
-### *6.Write a C program to input month number and print number of days in that month.*
 ### *7.Write a C program to input angles of a triangle and check whether triangle is valid or not.*
 ### *8.Write a C program to input all sides of a triangle and check whether triangle is valid or not.*
 ### *9.Write a C program to check whether the triangle is equilateral, isosceles or scalene triangle.*